peschkaj/dotfiles/README.md

 ## Purpose of this Repository

 This repo serves two purposes.

-The first of which is so that I can rapidly set up a Linux workstation with the tools that I prefer to use.
+**One** To allow me to rapidly set up a Linux workstation with the tools that I prefer to use.
 This document describes my installation process and it is a work in progress.
-If you find anything wrong, open an issue, but I might just close it.
+If you find anything wrong, open an issue.

-The second purpose for this repository is to be able to share the customizations that I've made to my configuration and use that to help others.
+**Two** To share the customizations that I've made to my configuration and use that to help others.

 ## Initial Set Up

-Installs ZSH, oh-my-zsh, and clones this repository as well as my secret repo of secret stuff.
+Installs [ZSH](https://en.wikipedia.org/wiki/Z_shell), [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), and clones this repository as well as my secret repo of secret stuff.

 ``` shell
 sudo apt install zsh git curl